neo-project/docs/en-us/node/network-protocol.md

    |?|Script|script|Script used to validate the block|
    |?*?|Transactions|tx[]|transactions list|

-   When calculating the hash value of the block, instead of calculating the entire block, only first seven fields in the block head will be calculated, which are version, PrevBlock, MerkleRoot, timestamp, and height, the nonce, NextMiner.
+   When calculating the hash value of a block, instead of calculating it for the entire block, only first seven fields in the block head will be included.
+These fields are: Version, PrevBlock, MerkleRoot, Timestamp, Height, Nonce, and NextMiner.
 Since MerkleRoot already contains the hash value of all transactions, the modification of transaction will influence the hash value of the block.

    Data structure of block head: